People on probation

 What we do

-We then publish a report which explains what we have found.
+We always publish a report which explains what we have found.
 When we find examples of good and poor work, we mention that in our report.
 If poor work has been found, we make recommendations in the report, so the service knows what it must do to improve.

 These reports include feedback from people on probation.
 Hearing personal experiences about these issues help us understand what needs to be done to make improvements.